google/benchmark/docs/tools.md

 **NOTE**: the utility relies on the scipy package which can be installed using [these instructions](https://www.scipy.org/install.html).

+### Displaying aggregates only

+The switch `-a` / `--display_aggregates_only` can be used to control the displayment of the normal iterations vs the aggregates.
+When passed, it will be passthrough to the benchmark binaries to be run, and will be accounted for in the tool itself; only the aggregates will be displayed, but not normal runs.
+It only affects the display, the separate runs will still be used to calculate the U test.

 ### Modes of operation

 There are three modes of operation: